rackerlabs/support-how-to/content/how-to/rackspace-email/upgrade-to-rackspace-email-plus/index.md

    Each mailbox takes seconds to upgrade.

-   When the domain has upgraded to Rackspace Email Plus, the mailbox list page appears and a message appears stating **"Success!
-All Rackspace Email users on yourdomainexample.com have been upgraded to Rackspace Email Plus"**.
+   When the domain has upgraded to Rackspace Email Plus, the mailbox list page appears, and the following message appears: **Success!
+All Rackspace Email users on yourdomainexample.com have been upgraded to Rackspace Email Plus**.